pyodide/pyodide/docs/development/new-packages.md

 If there are errors you might need to,

 - patch the package by adding `.patch` files to `packages/<package-name>/patches`
-- update the `meta.yaml`
+- add the patch files to the `source/patches` field in the `meta.yaml` file

 then re-start the build.

-In general, it is useful to see how other similar packages are built in Pyodide.
+In general, it is recommended to look into how other similar packages are built in Pyodide.
 If you still encounter difficulties in building your package, open a [new Pyodide issue](https://github.com/pyodide/pyodide/issues).